dbarker718-ops/SBA319/README.md

 # events app
 this is a event booking app for my rental properties.

+created a events database with three collections which are events,partners,payments.

 The data folder has been seperated by 3 files partners,events, and payments.

 a public folder was created with a style css file within it wich has been linked to the index.js folder